Clovelly, New South Wales: Sport and recreation

 In summer, Clovelly Beach is a centre of community activity patrolled by council lifeguards on weekdays and Clovelly Surf Life Saving Club members on weekends/public holidays.
-In 2006 there were over 200 proficient club members rostered into 13 active patrols.
+In 2006, there were over 200 proficient club members rostered into 13 active patrols.

-Clovelly is a popular spot for snorkelling and is famous for its enormous blue gropers.

-Clovelly is represented in the National Rugby League competition, by the local team the Sydney Roosters, officially the Eastern Suburbs District Rugby League Football Club (ESDRLFC).
 In winter, the Clovelly Crocodiles field over 20 junior rugby league sides in the Sydney Roosters Juniors competition and their home ground is Burrows Park.
 The Clovelly Eagles in 2006 fielded 18 junior rugby union sides in the Randwick/Easts Junior division.